-During Dr. Worden’s Seminar (2014) The Neuroscience of Self and Self-Acceptance-Brain Based Strategies for Addressing Entrenched Guilt and Shame he discusses guilt and shame and explains which emotions are helpful and which ones are not.
-He also goes on to discuss how guilt must be resolved through self-forgiveness before dealing with and resolving shame.
+Through my years of doing a deep dive into studying guilt and shame, I’ve learned which emotions are helpful and which ones are not.
+I’ve also learned that guilt must be resolved through self-forgiveness before dealing with and resolving shame.

 Below are some of the main takeaways on the helpfulness of shame, guilt and self-forgiveness